kalyan9514/kalyan9514/README.md

 **Highlights from my work at Dunzo:**

-- Built predictive ETA and dynamic routing models using reinforcement learning and graph algorithms — improved delivery speed and ETA accuracy across 150+ dark stores
+- Built predictive ETA and dynamic routing models using reinforcement learning and graph algorithms, improved delivery speed and ETA accuracy across 150+ dark stores
-- Designed a real-time fraud detection pipeline for 1M+ transactions per month — reduced false positives by 15% and saved 100+ engineering hours per week
+- Designed a real-time fraud detection pipeline for 1M+ transactions per month, reduced false positives by 15% and saved 100+ engineering hours per week
-- Developed demand forecasting for 600+ SKUs — reduced stockouts by 5%, improved shelf-life by 20%, and contributed over $2M in revenue
+- Developed demand forecasting for 600+ SKUs, reduced stockouts by 5%, improved shelf-life by 20%, and contributed over $2M in revenue
 - Engineered end-to-end ML pipelines using SQL, Python, Kafka, and Airflow

-**Earlier in my career:**

-- As a Quality Engineer, improved system reliability by 40% through automated testing (Selenium, Jenkins) and CI/CD enhancements
-- Reduced QA cycle time by 30% and executed over 100,000 automated test runs

-I’m passionate about aligning AI with business strategy — whether it’s enabling GTM growth, optimizing operations, or enhancing customer experience.
+I’m passionate about aligning AI with business strategy, whether it’s enabling GTM growth, optimizing operations, or enhancing customer experience.

 ---